 Industry

-• 🏦 Electronics manufacturing services (EMS) sector has long-term demand potential driven by domestic production and government incentives.
+• Electronics manufacturing sector has strong long-term demand potential, supported by government initiatives and consumer growth.

 Conclusion